The Black Outcasts Of The Afropunk Movement

 They have borrowed from the motifs of the Western Culture in which they were irreversibly immersed to craft a progressive Black identity that challenges the traditional expectations and typical ‘Boxes’ that other Black people and Society at large impose on Africans both at home and in the diaspora.

-Check out Afropunk.com for more on the Afropunk scene, and Afropunk: The Movie below…Hope to attend the Afropunk Festival one day.
+In the meantime, you can check out Afropunk.com for more on the Afropunk scene, and Afropunk: The Movie below…Hope to attend the Afropunk Festival one day.